farhiongit/farhiongit.github.io/README.md

 #### game of life

-The [game of unlimited life](https://github.com/farhiongit/hashlife).
-Let cells evolve in an (almost) infinite space for an (almost) infinite time.
+The [game of unlimited life](https://github.com/farhiongit/hashlife) : let cells evolve in an (almost) infinite space for an (almost) infinite time.

-The code implements in C language the Hash-life algorithm proposed by R. Gosper in 1984 to explore the evolution of the Conway's Game Of Life.
+The code implements in C language the [Hash-life algorithm](https://conwaylife.com/wiki/HashLife) proposed by R. Gosper in 1984 to explore the evolution of the [Conway's Game Of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 With a user-friendly programming interface.

 #### Aho Corasick

-Make the famous Aho Corasick algorithm [easy to use](https://github.com/farhiongit/aho-corasick-1975) for C.
+Make the famous [Aho Corasick algorithm](https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm) easy to use [for C]((https://github.com/farhiongit/aho-corasick-1975)).

 It faithfully and accurately sticks, step by step, to the pseudo-code given in the original (and exquisite) paper of 1975 from Aho and Corasick: "Efficient string matching: An aid to bibliographic search"